 “Our construction timeline is 60 to 90 days after you receive permits and break ground,” says SONIC Vice President of Real Estate and Development Johnny Jones.

-SONIC’s Real Estate Development group consists of eight real estate directors who have more than 100 years of site selection and demographic analysis experience.
+SONIC’s Real Estate Development group consists of real estate directors who have more than 100 years of site selection and demographic analysis experience.
 They are skilled in contract negotiations and site selection and can work as liaisons with the real estate brokerage community in the respective markets.
 We also have a full-time GIS (graphic information systems) analyst who helps provide demographic tools and sales tools to help franchisees understand how their site can perform.
 They are each assigned to the geographic region where they live and work closely with franchisees in that area.
 These services are included as part of the franchise fee.